coding: utf-8

 """ Feature-engineering & selection research tools.

-Granger-causality test for filtering candidate features.
+Granger-causality test for filtering candidate features, and fixed-width

 """